roryprimrose/Neovolve.Configuration.DependencyInjection/README.md

 - IThirdConfig
 - ThirdConfig

 This package detects when a configuration change has occurred by watching `IOptionsMonitor<>.OnChange` on all configuration services registered under the root configuration type.
 The package then updates the existing raw type in memory which works because the raw types are registered as singleton services.
-This allows the application class to receive updated configuration data at runtime without needing to use `IOptionsMonitor<T>` but injecting the raw configuration type instead.
+This allows the application class to receive updated configuration data at runtime by injecting a `T` configuration class/interface without needing to use `IOptionsMonitor<T>` or `IOptionsSnapshot<T>`.
 Logging is provided as the mechanism for recording that an injected raw type has been updated.

-The main reason to use `IOptionsMonitor<>` instead of the raw type is when the application class wants to hook into the `IOptionsMonitor.OnChange` method itself to run some custom code when the configuration changes.
+The reason to use `IOptionsMonitor<>` instead of the raw type is when the application class wants to hook into the `IOptionsMonitor.OnChange` method itself to run some custom code when the configuration changes.

 The hot reload support for raw configuration types can be disabled by setting the `ReloadInjectedRawTypes` option to `false` in the `ConfigureWith<T>` overload.